jadref/buffer_bci/python/audioOddball/Readme.md

 3) Start the Matlab based signal processing proces by running: startSigProcBuffer.bat or .sh

+   This will ask you to choose a cap-file which gives the system the electrode locations to use for this experiment.
+For this type of data a good cap-file to use is: `cap_midline_15ch.txt`

 4) Start the actual experiment by running: runOddball_portaudio.bat or .sh

 5) Run the experiment.
 This experiment has the following phases selected from the main menu: